fdifrison/intergalacticGuidesForCoders/Frameworks/Spring/Manual_Spring.md

 }
 ```

-# Spring 101
+# Beans

-#TODO some random terminology to sort along the way:

-* `Bean`: beans are the fundamental unit of the spring framework; to let spring see a class as a bean we need to use one annotation (e.g. `@Controller`).
+Beans are the backbone of the spring architecture; managed by the Spring IoC (Inversion of Control) to be instantiated, assembled and managed; to let spring see a class as a bean we need to use one annotation (e.g. `@Controller`).
 To refer to the class bean, e.g. when using `@Qualifier` or when retrieving a bean instance from the application context, we need to refer to it has **the class name in lower string**.

 ```java
 /* to retrieve an instance of a bean from the ctx we need to cast it back to the bean itself */
 ClassName className = (ClassName) ctx.getBean("className");
 ```

+Beans are the backbone of the spring architecture; managed by the Spring IoC (Inversion of Control) to be instantiated, assembled and managed.

 ## Beans LifeCycle